What is a 360 review?

 Advantages of 360 reviews

-- Collect feedback from a wide variety of sources with different perspectives
+- Wide variety of sources with different perspectives

 - Sense of accountability is promoted in the workplace

-- Identify procedures and structures that stunt employee growth
+- Identifies procedures and structures that stunt employee growth

 - The anonymity of feedback allows for honest feedback